May 9, 2025 | Civil Rights Law, Constitutional Rights, First Amendment

 What’s the difference between civil liberties and civil rights?

-Civil rights, on the other hand, are designed to provide freedom from discrimination.
-For example, an employer can’t choose to promote only the men in the company, or layoff people just because they are over 50.
+Affirmative civil rights laws beyond those contained in the Constitution, such as Title VII, are designed to protect people from discrimination in not only the public sphere, but also the private sphere.
+For example, an employer (whether government or private corporation) can’t lawfully choose to promote only the men in the company, or layoff people just because they are over 50.
 Women can no longer be fired or denied promotions for getting pregnant; in fact, employers must accommodate pregnant women in the workplace.
 Your doctor can’t deny you medical care because they don’t like people of your race.
 And schools must provide a free education to all children in the U.S. and can’t segregate them into different schools.
 This is an example of a right that was won by a court case in 1954, Brown v.
 Board of Education.

 Fighting for your rights

-Fighting for our civil rights is something that we all need to continue to do because our system of governance requires increasing recognition of marginalized people in our society, methods of ensuring fair and equal treatment under the law, and enforcement through lawsuits, because, unfortunately, not everyone follows the law.
+Fighting for our civil rights, broadly, is something we all must continue to do because our system of governance requires vigilant recognition of the boundaries of our common rights and increasing recognition of rights needed to address marginalized people in our society, methods of ensuring fair and equal treatment under the law, and enforcement through lawsuits, because, unfortunately, not everyone follows the law.
 Much of the civil rights fight happens in the political world, through voting, protests, and other methods of speaking out.
 The death of George Floyd in May 2020 brought about huge civil rights protests in many U.S. cities.
 Those protests brought about change and many states have passed new laws, such as requiring the police to wear cameras to accurately record what they do.
 As lawyers, we support, but cannot directly assist with political efforts.
 But when it comes to enforcement of the law, we have the tools necessary to sue, for example, employers that continue to find ways to discriminate and government agencies like police departments that continue to violate people’s civil constitutional rights on a daily basis.
 We are 100% dedicated to using the law to enforce your civil liberties and rights from those who would seek to violate them.
+We broadly refer to these collection as civil rights.

 We can fight for your civil liberties and civil rights

 If you feel that your civil liberties or civil rights have been violated, we may be able to help.
-If you believe your rights have been violated, whether it’s discrimination or police misconduct or any other civil rights matter, it’s important for you to contact an attorney that specializes in civil rights as soon as possible.
-Many claims have a statute of limitations so time is of the essence.
-The Civil Rights Litigation Group has handled many civil rights cases and we offer free consultations so you can find out if you have a legitimate case and/or if the attorneys here may be a good match to represent you in your case.
+Whether your rights were violated by means of discrimination, police misconduct, or any other manner, it’s important for you to contact an attorney that specializes in civil rights as soon as possible.
+Many claims have a statute of limitations or other procedural deadlines that waive your right to sue if you wait too long, so time is of the essence.
+The Civil Rights Litigation Group has handled many civil rights and civil liberties cases and we offer free consultations so you can find out if you have a legitimate case and/or if the attorneys here may be a good match to represent you in your case.

 Call the Civil Rights Litigation Group at (720) 515-6165 or use our online contact form to schedule your free consultation with us today.